 Report on NYS Democratic Committee Meeting: (Finley Schaef) Candidates for Governor, Lt Gov, Comptroller, Attorney General were nominated.
 He spoke a few words in favor of Jumaane Williams for Lt.
 Governor.
 Resolutions: 1) Support proposed legislation decriminalizing marijuana.
 2) Proposal by Kelleigh McKenzie to amend party rules requiring that election of 26 Executive Committee members be conducted at the State Committee organizational meeting.
 3) Call for removal of Senator Simcha Felder from the Democratic Party.
 4) Officially oppose Simcha Felder.
 There were additional resolutions proposed by the Progressive Caucus, but the meeting was preemptively adjourned by the Chair before these resolutions could be voted upon, despite the fact that additional time was remaining for the meeting.

 Mike Harkavy said he felt the scheduling of the Congressional Primary was moved for political purposes.
-Aaron Levine said it first happened in 2012 comply with receiving absentee ballots but it has been since supported by Republicans to move these elections into August (when turnout would be low).
+Aaron Levine said it first happened in 2012 to comply with receiving absentee ballots but it has been since supported by Republicans to move these elections into August (when turnout would be low).

 (Due to illness, the Chair handed control of the meeting over to Margo McGilvrey)